 What Types of Damages Can I Seek?

-In Indianapolis, you can seek recovery for a wide variety of damages associated with personal injury.
+In Indianapolis, Indiana, you can seek recovery for a wide variety of damages associated with personal injury.
 We know that your suffering is not just physical.
 However, victims will often believe that they have limited options or only have access to recovering the cost of their medical bills.

 Recovering damages should include your medical expenses, pain, and suffering, as well as emotional distress.
 Before you can seek out compensation, you’ll want to ensure that you’ve fully recovered or are in the process of a full recovery.
 Seeking these various types of damages will also come with closely tracking different costs and losses.

 Collecting compensation for medical expenses requires you to do two things.
 First, you must make a full recovery or see the medical treatment course through to the end.
 Second, you must closely track your expenses.

 When making a full recovery, the state of Indiana uses a maximum medical improvement metric to determine if you’re going to improve further.
 If you have hit 100 percent, then your MMI is complete.
 However, if you have not, then the medical professionals involved in your care believe that you can still recover function or health to the degree that you had before the accident.